 Calculation of your HRA is based on four factors:

-In order to claim deduction from HRA, you need to fulfill below mentioned conditions:
+In order to claim deduction from HRA, you need to fulfil below mentioned conditions:

 In order to claim deductions under Section 80GG of the Income Tax Act 1961, you need to furnish below mentioned documents: